neilpradhan/2D_POSE_GRAPH_SLAM/README.md

 * Tensorflow

 ## Setup
 To run this project, go to https://lucacarlone.mit.edu/datasets/ download the datasets for 2d pose graph SLAM or if you are using your own datasets, make sure you have them in the same format.
-You can always change the "" function to have it in your own format
+You can always change the "get_from_dataset" function to have it in your own format

 ```
 $